CharlieH7/CharlieH7/README.md

 Hello ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Charlie
 =====================================================================================================================================

-Computer Science Student @ UTS
+CS Honours Student @ UTS
 ------------------------------

 Third-year computer science student with a strong foundation in computer science principles and programming languages such as Java, C#, C++ and Python.
 Skilled in data structures, algorithms, and computer architecture.
 I am also proficient in front-end web development technologies such as HTML/CSS/JavaScript and React.js.
 Practical experience through hands-on projects and lab work.
 Motivated to continue learning and growing as a computer scientist.
 Excellent written and verbal communication skills.
 In my free time, I enjoy learning about new technologies and building projects especially in frontend development